Louisville, KY Office Overview

 Demand for commercial real estate in Jefferson County is driven by a combination of multiple businesses including traditional manufacturing, transportation, and health care.

-- Manufacturing – Ford Motor Company, GE Appliances, and Brown-Forman all create strong demand for commercial real estate in Louisville.
+- Manufacturing – Ford Motor Company, GE Appliances, and Brown-Forman all create strong demand for commercial real estate in the metro.

-- Transportation – The UPS Worldport at the Louisville International Airport, and the inland Jefferson Riverport International both have a major impact on the demand for office use in Louisville.
+- Transportation – The UPS Worldport at the Louisville International Airport, and the inland Jefferson Riverport International both have a major impact on local demand.

-- Health Care & Insurance – As home to Humana health insurance, Louisville is a major center for the health care and medical sciences sectors that generate white collar office space employment.
+- Health Care & Insurance – As home to Humana health insurance, Louisville is a major center for the health care and medical sciences sectors that generate white collar employment.

-- Corporate Offices – The demand for while collar office space in Louisville also comes from companies such as Norton Healthcare, Kindred Healthcare, KentuckyOne Health, and LG&E Energy that create major employment in Louisville.
+- Corporate Offices – The demand for while collar workers in Louisville also comes from companies such as Norton Healthcare, Kindred Healthcare, KentuckyOne Health, and LG&E Energy that create employment.

 - Median Age37.00